 6:16-cv-02212 | 6:16-cv-02213 | 6:16-cv-02214 | 6:16-cv-02215 | 6:16-cv-02216

-The patent under question claims a computer system which provides selective write access to a data storage device to two independent processors.
+The patent under question claims a computer system that provides selective write access to a data storage device to two independent processors.

 Further, the latest filed patent cited in the prosecution was filed in June 1997, leaving a period of almost 1 and ½ years which might contain potential prior-art.
 A quick search revealed patents like US5434562 disclosing the concept of selective access to the hard-disks portions.
 This indicates that the search was on-going on restricting access to mass-storage devices even in early 1990.
 In light of all these points, we feel that it is worth performing a strong prior-art search to challenge the validity of this patent.